intake/intake-esm/docs/source/how-to/modify-catalog.md

 import intake
 ```

-The in-memory representation of an Earth System Model (ESM) catalog is a pandas
-dataframe, and is accessible via the `.df` property:
+The in-memory representation of an Earth System Model (ESM) catalog is a Pandas {py:class}`~pandas.DataFrame`, and is accessible via the `.df` property:

 ```{code-cell} ipython3
 url ="https://raw.githubusercontent.com/intake/intake-esm/main/tutorial-catalogs/GOOGLE-CMIP6.json"